ganeshkbhat/lockflag/README.md

 <b>ps</b>: if you wish to use the acquire and release functions manually use the same setter functions with the last argument of auto with a false value.

 ##### for example:
-if manager is the mutex function you are using like this `manager.setValue(42)` please use the same function like this `manager.setValue(42, false)`.
+if manager is the mutex function you are using like this `manager.setValue(42)` please use the same function like this `manager.setValue(42, false)` to use the acquire and release functions manually.

 the `last argument of all setter functions` (including `setValue`, `push`, `removeAt`, `shift`) has a variable argument called `auto` set with a `default true`, which `allows the setter functions to be used directly safely assuming the acquire and release functions will be called automatically`.